JoshuaCarroll/BasketballRosterManager/README.md

 Basketball Roster Manager
 =========================

 As an NCAA Division I public address announcer, I know that rosters are valuable.
 I also know just how easy it is to get rosters mixed up.
-At JV and varsity games, some coaches list players by jersey number (bless you) and some alphabetically (go stub your toe!), while sometimes all you get is a scribbled piece of paper 2 minutes before the game.
+At JV and varsity games, some coaches list players by jersey number (bless you) and some alphabetically (go stub your toe!), while sometimes all you get is a scribbled piece of paper 2 minutes before the game (seriously, who hired you?).

 I created this program to help keep up with (and share) rosters, and to make finding the right name quickly as easy as possible.
 Rosters are automatically sorted numerically by jersey number.
 They can also be color-coded to match the teams' jerseys.
 Lastly, you can easily swap the rosters from one side of the screen to the other, enabling you to keep the roster on the same side as their goal.